hpcc-systems/HPCC-Platform/testing/regress/README.rst

     To define a class to be executed/excluded in run mode.
 //class=<class_name>

-    To use dynamic source to execute same ECL with different source
-//dynamic:source

     To allow multiple tests to be generated from a single source file The regression suite engine executes the file once for each //version line in the file.
 It is compiled with command line option -Dn1=v1 -Dn2=v2 etc.
     The string value should quoted with \'.
-Can be used in conjunction with //dynamic:source tag and --dynamic CLI parameter.
 //version <n1>=<v1>,<n2>=<v2>,...

-8. Key file handling:
+7. Key file handling:
 ---------------------

 After an ECL test case execution finished and all output collected the result checking follows these steps: